apollographql/community/source/blog-post-contributions.md

 #### Posts not accepted

 If we didn't accept your post, no worries!
 We'll provide you with feedback or other ways that we can turn your post into something that will be useful to the community.
-Either way, we've got your back.
+Either way, we'll help you!

 ## Content guidelines